Wrapping up

 Installing software locally

 • You can install necessary programs to run programs locally.
 Note that for typical data, the compute intensive steps (Day 1) assume your computer has powerful compute (many CPUs and lots of RAM) and sizable storage capacity. (i.e. It may not be practical to run these on your laptop.)
+Also, Installing bioinformatics software is non-trivial and comprehensive instructions to setup a complete compute environment are outside the scope of this workshop.
+For the intrepid:

 University of Michigan Resources